UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20260119/README.md

 Hmmm, I see that Menti is quite capable of being interrupted and resumed.
 I like that!

+I am unsure about the usefulness of the surveys to help improve my course (i.e. the self-rated confidence).
+However, they do help the learners.
+I keep these in for now.

 ## References

 - `[Tofade et al, 2013]` Tofade, Toyin, Jamie Elsner, and Stuart T. Haines.